What's the Best Way to Pay Off Student Loans?

 Your income

-If you face a period of unemployment or other economic hardship, it can be difficult to make payments at all.
-Missing payments or going into default can have serious consequences for your repayment plan, credit and finances as a whole.
-Fortunately, federal student loans have a few options available if your income takes a major hit.
+While missing payments or going into default can have serious consequences for your repayment plan and overall credit, federal student loans have a few options available if your income takes a major hit: deferment and forbearance.

-With forbearance, you can apply for a pause of up to 12 months at a time, and there's no requirement for a qualifying special event to be eligible.
-However, under ordinary circumstances interest will continue to accrue while your loan is in forbearance—meaning your balance will increase while your payments are paused.
+- Forbearance: With forbearance, you can apply for a pause of up to 12 months at a time, and there's no requirement for a qualifying special event to be eligible.
+However, interest will continue to accrue while your loan is in forbearance—meaning your balance will increase while payments are paused.

 Ways to pay off student loans

 The best way to pay off student loans starts with an understanding of your monthly income and expenses.
-With this in mind, you can start the process and figure out how to tackle your loan.
-Here's how.
+Then you can figure out how to tackle your loan.
+Here's how to get started.

 Make a budget

-First, set up a budget to see how much money you can afford to dedicate to loan repayment each month.
-This is an effective strategy to pay off student loans quickly.
-Tally up your living expenses, including:
+Create a budget to see how much money you can afford to dedicate to loan repayment each month.
+Add up your living expenses, including:

 Next, compare the total with your monthly take-home pay.
 The portion of your income that's left over after you've covered expenses is your discretionary income—what you'd otherwise use as spending money.
 Instead of spending it all or putting it into savings, you can take some of it and put it toward your loans.

-It's also generally a good idea to sign up for automatic payments of your student loans.
-Federal student loan borrowers get a 0.25% interest rate reduction if they enroll in automatic payments, and many private lenders offer similar incentives for automatic payment enrollment.
+It's also a good idea to set up automatic payments for your student loans.
+Federal student loan borrowers get a 0.25% interest rate reduction after enrolling in automatic payments, and many private lenders offer similar incentives for automatic payment enrollment.

 Pay off your loans faster

-Ideally, your budget leaves more than enough room for your minimum monthly student loan payment.
-In this case, the best way to pay off student loans is to pay off more than you need to each month.
-You can do this by making extra payments or making a larger payment than you owe.
-Just check with the lender to confirm that the additional money you pay is going toward reducing your balance, not toward next month's payment.
+If your budget leaves you with more than enough to pay the minimum amount, you can pay off more than you need to each month by making extra payments or making a larger payment than you owe.
+This could help you pay off your loans sooner and save on interest that would accrue over time, meaning you'll pay less in total.
+Just confirm with your lender that the additional money you pay goes toward reducing your balance instead of next month's payment.

 Choose the right repayment plan